garyjzhao/curology/README.md

 In the project directory, you can run:

 ### `npm i && npm start`
-On first load, run the above commands in CLI to install appropriate dependenices and runs the app in development mode.
+On first load, run the above commands in CLI to install appropriate dependenices and runs the app in development mode (see below).

 ### `npm start`